This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 Next we will need to get the link (URL) to the latest Sigma API.
 Open another browser tab.

-Browse to the Sigma API Swagger.
+Browse to the Sigma API Reference.

 When done, it API will appear as a new Collection.
 It may be helpful to rename the collection if you have more than one copy.